Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Introduction

 We note in the other direction that if a central extension has a bounded quotient central extension, then it is bounded (Lemma \ref{qce pullback}).
 However, not all quotient extensions of a bounded central extension are themselves bounded.
 For instance, the Heisenberg group is a quotient central extension of $F_2\times \mathbb Z$ which is not bounded (see Example \ref{Heisenberg}); in fact, any central extension can be realised as a quotient of a trivial extension of a free group (see Example \ref{ex:all_ext_are_quotient}).

-By Proposition \ref{bounded via qm:abelian_ker} (which we believe to be known to experts), boundedness of a central extension $E$ is equivalent to the existence of a \emph{quasihomomorphism} $E\to K$ that is the identity on $K$.
+By Proposition \ref{bounded via qm:abelian_ker} (which was recently obtained independently by Tao and Wan \cite[Lemma 5.5]{tao2025properactionsfiniteproducts}), boundedness of a central extension $E$ is equivalent to the existence of a \emph{quasihomomorphism} $E\to K$ that is the identity on $K$.
 Quasihomomorphisms, in the sense of e.g. \cite{fujikapo}, are also relevant for quotient central extensions, and indeed we show that boundedness of a quotient central extension is equivalent to an extendability problem for a quasihomomorphism.
 An informal statement is as follows:

 \begin{prop}[see Proposition \ref{bounded iff extendable}] Consider a bounded central extension

 with finitely generated kernel, and a quotient central extension $\bar E=E/N$.
 Then $\bar E$ is bounded if and only if a certain quasihomomorphism on $\pi(N)$ extends to $G$. \end{prop} This has further connection to bounded cohomology in degree 3, which we discuss in Section \ref{sec:background}.